wujr5/c-and-cpp-language-learning/week6-flowchat-and-pseudocode.md

 ### option 1: Github Discussion

-Comment at this issue and decribe a problem that you meet and how you solve detailedly.
+Comment at this issue and describe a problem that you meet and how you solve it detailedly.

 **Notice that**

 1. you should not copy and paste your personal report simply.
 2. you should not write a very simple one and your comment will be deleted if you do that.
 3. you should not post meaningless questions.
+4. Show me in your report about your discussion on github with screenshot.

 ### option 2: Simple Presentation

-Have a simple presentation in the lab class on Monday (4 persons limited).
+Have a simple presentation in the lab class on Friday (4 persons limited).
 And after the presentation, everyone is encouraged to ask questions and you can get bonus by asking good questions.

 **Notice that**

 1. The presentation is no more than 5 minutes and there will be 5 extra minutes for discussion.
 2. You should prepare much for it.
 3. First come, first get the opportunity.
+4. You can describe a algorithm you have learn, but you should make a majority of your classmates know what you are describing.
+5. You can also share with us your learning experience about C++, and give some advice about how to learn it well.
+6. The theme of your presentation is very important, if you are not sure whether your theme is good or not, you can contact me for some advice.

 ### option 3: Helping others

-You can help others to slove any problems the will meet.
-Detailedly decribe the quesion, the solution and your personal experience as well.
+You can help others to solve any problems the will meet.
+Detailedly describe the question, the solution and your personal experience as well.

 **Notice that**

 1. it's no need to consult with others that I help you, you help you to get marks.
 You can simply send email to me and I will give you the marks.
+No worry about that, if you do have help others and spend a lot of time on it, you deserve the score.

 ### option 4: Personal Summary

 Write personal summary for yourself.
-List at least 10 problems that you have met in your learning in c language and decribe the solution as well.
+List at least 10 problems that you have met in your learning in c language and describe the solution as well.

 **Notice that**

 1. you should not have ten very simple problems, you must let me know your learning method and also the method to solve problems.

 ## 7 Report Template